jcacela0298/C-Programs/WageStructures/ReadMe.txt

 .
 .
 .
-During this project, I learned more about code organization, structures, call by reference, letting the main function "make the decisions" while the other functions return the data to main, labeling end braces with comments to designate end of functions for organization & code readability, and overall C syntax.
+During this project, I learned more about code organization, structures, call by reference, letting the main function "make the decisions" while the other functions return the data to main, labeling end braces with comments to designate the end of functions for organization & code readability, and overall C syntax.